iPynch/Simple-PHP-Social-Network-Website/README.md

 * Posts are displayed in chronological order from latest to oldest.
 * Home also shows your own posts.
 * Initially created accounts have a default profile picture based on their gender.
+* Different users may suffer layout inconsistency or rather not the required smooth interface if the specified font isn't installed on the user's device (to be solved).

 <br>